casa-de-vops/terraform-code-standards/.azuredevops/README.md

 - **`destroy_mode`** (`boolean`, optional): If true, the pipeline will run in destroy mode.
 - **`command_option_args`** (`string`, optional): Additional command options for the Terraform plan or apply command.

-## Sample Trigger Pipeline
+## Sample Azure DevOps Pipeline

-A sample trigger pipeline can be set up in Azure DevOps to call these templates.
-You can find an example at the following link:
+A sample trigger pipeline can be set up in Azure DevOps to call these templates and deploy the latest version of this workflow source.
+This pipeline configuration is designed to be executed within Azure DevOps and can be triggered automatically based on changes to specific branches or files.

+### Prerequisites

+1. **Service Connection:**
+   - Ensure that a service connection is created in Azure DevOps.
+This service connection is required to authenticate and authorize the pipeline to interact with Azure resources.

+2. **SSH Configuration (Optional):**
+   - If your Terraform modules or templates are sourced from a Git repository that requires SSH authentication, additional setup is required:
+     - Create an Azure DevOps Library Variable Group (e.g., `ssh_host`) containing the following variables:
+       - `knownHostsEntry`: The SSH known hosts entry for the source control.
+       - `sshPublicKey`: The public SSH key used for authentication.
+       - `sshPassphrase`: The passphrase for the SSH key, if any.
+       - `sshKeySecureFile`: The secure file that contains the private SSH key.
+     - Configure this variable group in the pipeline to ensure the agent has the necessary SSH credentials.
+     - If the modules are public or local, then set install_ssh parameter to **false**.

+3. **Backend Service Connection:**
+   - A separate service connection should be used for managing the backend layer of the Terraform environment.
+If the `backend_service_connection` parameter is not specified in the pipeline, the `azure_service_connection` parameter will be used by default.

+### Full Pipeline Template

+You can find a full example of the pipeline configuration at the following link:

 [Sample Trigger Pipeline](https://github.com/casa-de-vops/terraform-code-standards/blob/main/.azuredevops/tests/pipeline.yaml)